Future Leaders Inspired at University of Bath Residential

 In July, 94 Year 10 Future Leaders from across the country came together for an exciting residential experience at the University of Bath, returning home inspired, confident and thinking forward to their futures.

 This immersive schedule was delivered in collaboration with our brilliant partners.
-We’re hugely grateful to Dale Willis from My Great First Job and volunteers from AM Digital and Sopra Steria, who ran hands-on employability and skills workshops.
+We’re hugely grateful to Dale Willis from My Great First Job and volunteers from AM and Sopra Steria, who ran hands-on employability and skills workshops.

 Huge thanks also go to the Faculty staff, Outreach Team and Student Ambassadors at the University of Bath, who played a vital role in shaping such a welcoming and engaging experience.